-T3's best laptops under $500 guide proves that you can get a really great notebook without breaking the bank.
+The best laptops under $500 you'll find on T3's guide prove that you can get a really great notebook without breaking the bank.
 Every laptop in this guide punches well above its price tag, delivering a reliable, solid computing experience, without cutting any crucial corners.

 While it’s never a bad idea to spend as much as you can afford on a new laptop, the truth is that for most people and the majority of general use cases, a sub-$500 will meet your needs just fine.
 For a cheaper price, you'll have to make some sacrifices somewhere, but it's just a case of figuring out which features aren't important to you.